You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 If that’s your question, the answer is no, and don’t ever ask that question again.

-I recommended that a consult client who had a max of 3 hours a day implement a two-day block for each subject in the first phase (out of three phases):
+I recommended that a consult client who had a max of 3 hours a day implement a two-day block for each subject in the first phase of prep (out of three phases):

 Day 1: Review short outlines (Magicsheets, Approsheets, or others) to get a general familiarity with the subject matter.

-Refer to increasingly larger source materials (Critical Pass or CMR) and lectures on an as-needed basis.
+Refer to increasingly larger source materials (such as Barbri’s CMR or Critical Pass) and lectures on an as-needed basis.

 This “just in time” approach is efficient because you’re filing in the missing information as needed instead of consuming all information up front “just in case.”